Kampfkarren/selene/docs/src/lints/roblox_react_exhaustive_deps.md

 ## Remarks
 This lint works with both the legacy Roact API (using `Roact.useEffect`) and the new React-like API (using `React.useEffect`).

+This lint is only active when using the Roblox standard library.

 The lint analyzes variable references within the hook callback and compares them against the declared dependency array.
 It will:

 1. Report missing dependencies that are used in the callback but not listed